 Criteria for Entry

-Entries must be uploaded to our site and consist of the following elements:
+Entries must include the following elements:

-- A completed entry form.
+- A completed entry form submitted via the online portal.

 - An essay.
 The essay should be typed, double-spaced, on white, 8 ½ x 11-inch paper, at least two pages but no longer than four pages.
 See the Judging section below for essay criteria.
 Please submit the essay as part of the entry form.